 Urge your members of Congress to enact a long-term legislative solution for continued revenue sharing payments to forest counties through the U.S. Forest Service’s Secure Rural Schools (SRS) program.
-The SRS program expired in September 2015 and has not been reauthorized.
-Forest counties received their last authorized SRS payments (FY 2015) in calendar year 2016 and the availability of future SRS payments remains in jeopardy.
+Congress reauthorized SRS for FY 2017 and FY 2018 in the omnibus spending package enacted March 23, 2018.
 Counties rely on SRS payments to provide numerous critical services including infrastructure, conservation projects, search and rescue missions and fire prevention programs.
 The last authorized SRS payments are scheduled to be paid in calendar year 2019.

 Further, Congress should reform forest management practices to improve forest health, increase production and ensure robust revenue sharing to all forest counties.